-Over 2.5 million images of Irish births, deaths and marriage records from the General Register Office (GRO), have been released online for the first time.
+In September 2015, over 2.5 million images of Irish births, deaths and marriage records from the General Register Office (GRO), were released online for the first time.

 The images, available on www.irishgenealogy.ie, date back as far as 1864.
 Among the records are the birth, marriage and death register for Tom Crean, the Antarctic explorer.
 Crean’s grandson Brendan O’Brien joined the Irish Government Ministers Heather Humphreys and Leo Varadkar at the release launech event the National Library.
 The online database also includes death register entries for the Leaders of the 1916 Rising, including James Connolly, Thomas Clarke, Padraig H Pearse and Eamonn Ceannt.

 Irishgenealogy.ie is a by the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs.
 Until now these historic records were only available by visiting the Public office of the GRO or by placing an order on-line but now they are open to the public at a click of a mouse.

 Minister for Social Protection, Leo Varadkar, said of the collection “It is a triumph of exploration, because the records allow us all to explore our own past, and discover new things about our ancestors.
 What used to require weeks and months of research in dusty archives can now be done online in a matter of minutes.

 "Given the theme of exploration, it's fitting that we are joined at this launch by the grandson and great-grandson of one of the greatest polar explorers of all time: Tom Crean.
 For the first time, the original register entries of Tom Crean's birth, marriage and death are now available to view.”